Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 As $H \in \mathcal{C}_{N, \ell}$, for any $\sigma \in I_p$ we have $(\sigma-1)^2=0$ on $H(\overline{\QQ})$, thus in particular, $(\sigma-1)^\ell =0$.
 Hence, by the binomial expansion $(\sigma-1)^\ell = \sigma^\ell -1 =0$ as $H$ is annihilated by $\ell$.
 It follows that the extension $\QQ(H)/\QQ$ is tamely ramified at $p$, so $I_p$ is cyclic and hence of order dividing $\ell$.

 It rests to show that a simple finite flat group scheme $H$ of $\ell$-power order is necessarily annihilated by $\ell$.
-This follows from noting that $\ell \cdot H$ a proper subgroup scheme of $H$, since by Deligne's Theorem \cite[pg.
-4]{Oort_Tate}, $H$ is annihilated by its order. \end{proof}
+This follows from noting that $\ell \cdot H$ is a proper subgroup scheme of $H$ by Lemma \ref{lem:correspondence_submodules_subschmes}, since $\ell \cdot H(\overline{\QQ})$ is a proper submodule of $H(\overline{\QQ})$. \end{proof}

 The next lemma outlines some key properties of the group schemes $\mathcal{A}[\ell^n]$ for $n \in \mathbb{Z}_{>0}$, showing in particular, that they belong to $\mathcal{C}_{N, \ell}$.

 \begin{lemma} Let $A$ be a semistable abelian variety over $\mathbb{Q}$ with good reduction outside of $N$.
 Let $\mathcal{A}\to \Spec(\ZZ[\frac{1}{N}])$ be the Néron model of $A$.
 Then for every non-zero $\ell$ coprime to $N$ and $n \in \mathbb{Z}_{>0}$ the $\ell^n$-torsion group scheme $\mathcal{A}[\ell^n]$ admits a filtration